nodejitsu/kohai/ReadMe.md

     "track" : [
       "#nodejs", "node.js", "@maraksquires", "@nodejitsu", "@nodekohai", "nodejitsu", "#nodejitsu", "marak squires", "#nodeconf", "#jsconf", "dnode", "nconf"
     ]

+##Dynamic Twitter Rate-Limiting

+`kohai` has been designed to get out of the way when an active conversation starts up in a joined channel, and keeps a rolling average of messages per second to achieve this.

+In addition to the rate-limiting, `kohai` also implements a Levenshtein-based similar tweet filter - each new incoming tweet is checked against recent tweets, and any tweet closer than the filter distance will be suppressed.
+This means a big reduction in spam from retweets and bots!
+The exact filtering level can be adjusted:

+     !config set plugins:twitter:filter <number>

+The default is 25; values between 10 and 40 are recommended for ordinary spam filtering purposes.

 ## Adding Admin users to the whitelist by IRC handle